-We’re conducting business under globalization and under globalization corporations are not oblige to create jobs only in America.
-If it’s in their interest to create jobs in India or China, that’s precisely what they’ll do.
-Therefore, when McCain talked about given corporations tax cut for the benefit of job creation, do you think it would have accompanied a contract?
-I don’t think so, it’s a free market, so why then was he asking us to vote for his proposal?
+We’re conducting business under globalization and under globalization corporations are not obliged to create jobs only in America.
+If it is in their interest to create jobs in India or China, that’s precisely what they’ll do.
+Therefore, when McCain talked about given corporations tax cut for the benefit of job creation; do you think it would have accompanied a contract?
+I don’t think so, it is a free market, so why then was he asking us to vote for his proposal?
 China now has direct access to our consumers.
-Once they have fully mastered how to market their product to us, their competition will hurt our GDP even more.
+Once they have fully mastered how to market their product to US consumers their competition will hurt our GDP even more.
 Our problem is that we change the way we do business in this country.
 We let other nations built our foundation for us while we provide them with the material.

 Wealth is what we have left after debiting what we owe from what we have.
-In this context, if you really think about it, we don’t have much.
-Most of us are living average, we may talk like we do but in reality most of us have a $10.000 credit card debt with a pile of bills to top it off.
-So when we Americans think that we’re better off than people in India or China because of all this luxury we have here, we must think first about our debt because folks in those two countries don’t have as much accumulated debt as we do.
+In this context, if you really think about it; we don’t have much.
+Most of us are living average; we may talk like we do but in reality most of us have a $10.000 credit card debt with a pile of bills to top it off.
+So before we Americans thinks that we’re better off than people in India or China because of all this luxury we have here; we must think first about our debt because folks in those two countries do not have as much accumulated debt as we do.
 Which mean they must be living below their means?
 We must reevaluate ourselves America; we have to ...if not globalization will force it on us.
 This is why I asked this question - are we able to compete under globalization or must we enact new policies to protect our behind?